 There’s a little tower at each set of alien buildings you’ll come across that you may not know to use when you first arrive.
 It’s a marker you can interact with to save your game and mark the location as one of your discoveries.
 Every time you find a new location, look for the waypoint.
 It’s a freebie discovery that’s easy to overlook.

-Similarly, if you ever get in a tight spot with your ship — you’re out of fuel and have to hike to find more, you start repairing a crashed ship and get in over your head, you’re the victim of some bug or other issue — try hiking to a Colonial Outpost and looking for a red ship beacon.
-You can find nearby outposts by looking for green question mark icons on your screen.
-Beacons (and also the larger landing pads) can summon your ship even if it’s out of fuel.
-So if you start walking and realize you’re too far to walk back, or in a dangerous situation and need your ship but can’t make the return journey, find yourself a beacon.
+Similarly, if you ever get in a tight spot with your ship — you’re out of fuel and have to hike to find more, you start repairing a crashed ship and get in over your head, or you’re the victim of some bug or other issue — try hiking to an Outpost and start looking for a red ship beacon.
+You can find nearby outposts by looking through your visor.
+Beacons (and also the larger landing pads) can summon your ship even if it’s out of fuel, so long as you have a piece of navigation data to use.
+So, if you start walking and realize you’re too far to walk back, or you’re in a dangerous situation and need your ship but can’t make the return journey, find yourself a beacon.

 Eventually, No Man’s Sky will start to encourage you to head to the stars.
 You can listen, but you don’t necessarily have to.
 Every planet and every solar system has a ton of things to find and do.
 Spending time in on a planet’s surface isn’t time wasted, especially if you’re improving your gear along the way.
 No Man’s Sky is the ultimate “at your own pace” game, so don’t feel pressured to move along if you’re not ready.

 Similarly, just because your display is full of stuff to go find on a planet doesn’t mean you can’t just bail at any moment.
 There’s stuff to find on every planet.